JorySchossau/neuro_animat/README.md

 **2020/02/26** Known issues: 1) Won't compile MarkovBrain or ANNBrain on Visual Studio until the code is updated (should be soon) 2) None of MABE_extras have been updated to work with the latest build system because it has yet to be released on the MABE public branch, but is included here in this version of the animat-MABE codebase.
 I expect this to be released within a week or two.

 #### Quickstart
-If you kind of know what you're doing, here's a reminder of what's involved:
+If you kind of know what you're doing, here's a reminder of what's involved (assuming you have the right software installed - covered in Section 1):
 ```bash
 git clone https://gitlab.msu.edu/neuro_animat/animatcpp
 cd animatcpp